-You may also register through our Membership Chair, Paul Williamson, via email: email@example.com or by phone/text at: 423-946-0105
+Or, you may register for either or both events thru our Membership Chair, Paul Williamson, via email: email@example.com or by phone/text at: 423-946-0105

-Social hour begins at 1130AM, meeting starts at noon, and lunch will be served at 1220PM.
-Chief Hatcher will speak at 1PM & JROTC recognition will follow the Chief's talk.
-Dress is business casual and cost will be $25.00/person.
-Spouses and other guests are encouraged to attend and enjoy lunch overlooking the Waccamaw river.
+Social hour for the dinner at Prestwick begins at 5PM, meeting starts at 6PM, and dinner will begin serving at 625PM.
+General Atkins will speak at 710PM.
+Dress is business casual and spouses and other guests are encouraged to attend.

-Given the global pandemic, Kimbels and the Grand Strand Chapter will be taking several precautions to help keep luncheon attendees safe.
+Given the global pandemic, Prestwick Country Club and the Grand Strand Chapter will be taking several precautions to help keep luncheon attendees safe.
 These include:

 - temperature taking upon arrival (with a non-contact infrared thermometer)